 problem to me, but if it is not clear to you the reader as to why this is wrong or how

-this works, then I point to the third issue with diagonalization below.
+this works, then we'll look at third issue with diagonalization.

 Cantor's diagonalization requires the ordering of his real numbers to be random, as we